Table of Contents

 One of the biggest uses of inventory reporting is managing inventory and planning how and when you’ll replenish your stock.

-You need to know what you have to ensure you don’t run out before customers’ orders are fulfiled.
+You need to know what you have to ensure you don’t run out before customers’ orders are fulfilled.
 Ordering too late results in out-of-stock items and lost sales.
 Ordering too much too soon ties up your cash, increases your risk of damaged inventory, and requires more space for warehousing.

 Accurate inventory reporting tells you exactly when your stock levels reach the reorder point so you can restock inventory on time, and helps you predict how much inventory you’ll need to meet demand based on previous order data.